odpi/egeria-docs/site/docs/features/lineage-management/overview.md

 ![Figure 15](/features/lineage-management/open-lineage-payload-run-event.svg)
 > **Figure 15:** The structure of a RunEvent

 The *namespace* groups related processes together, for example the processes from the same subsystem or business process.
-The OpenLineage standard provides suggested [naming conventions for the *name* of jobs and data sources](https://github.com/OpenLineage/OpenLineage/blob/main/spec/Naming.md).
+The Open Lineage standard provides suggested [naming conventions for the *name* of jobs and data sources](https://github.com/OpenLineage/OpenLineage/blob/main/spec/Naming.md).

 Throughout the RunEvent are `additionalProperties`.
 These allow extensions to be added to the event.
 These extensions are called *facets*.
 The structure of each facet is defined in a JSON spec that is identified in the `_schemaURL` property.

-The OpenLineage standard defines a number of [standard facets](https://github.com/OpenLineage/OpenLineage/tree/main/spec/facets).
+The Open Lineage standard defines a number of [standard facets](https://github.com/OpenLineage/OpenLineage/tree/main/spec/facets).
 Any organization or processing engine can define their own custom facets.
-The spec must be published, so it is accessible to consumers, and it must follow the [OpenLineage naming convention for facets](https://github.com/OpenLineage/OpenLineage/blob/main/spec/OpenLineage.md#custom-facet-naming)
+The spec must be published, so it is accessible to consumers, and it must follow the [Open Lineage naming convention for facets](https://github.com/OpenLineage/OpenLineage/blob/main/spec/OpenLineage.md#custom-facet-naming)

-Figures 16-20 show the current set of standard facets defined by OpenLineage.
+Figures 16-20 show the current set of standard facets defined by Open Lineage.

 The standard *Run Facets* in figure 16 can be carried in the *run* section of the event and provide more detail of the process instance.
 The *nominalTime* specifies the time when something should have happened.
 This can be compared with the actual time in the event header.
 The *parent* links a child process instance to a parent process instance.